antmicro/kenning-pipeline-manager/docs/source/dataflow-format.md

   For arrays and dictionaries, the values are updated (values of existing keys are replaced with new ones, and the new values in arrays are appended to the existing entries).
 * `graphTemplateInstances` - List of subgraphs represented by subgraph nodes.
   The format of subgraphs is specified in [Subgraphs](#subgraphs) section.
+* `version` - string that identifies the version of the specification and dataflow.
+  It is used to check compatibility between provided dataflow and the current version of the implementation.

 ### Graph